vzhd1701/enex2notion/README.md

 ### Misc

 The `--condense-lines` option is helpful if you want to save up some space and make notes look more compact.
 [Example](https://imgur.com/a/sV0X8z7).

+The `--condense-lines-sparse` does the same thing as `--condense-lines`, but leaves gaps between paragraphs.
+[Example](https://imgur.com/a/OBzeqn7).

 The `--tag` option allows you to add a custom tag to all uploaded notes.
 It will add this tag to existing tags if the note already has any.